Dachi-Papashvili88/georgian-tour/README.md

 # Scrimba - Responsive Web Design Project - Build a product splash page
-## This is a solution to the QR code component challenge on Frontend Mentor.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 [Scrimba](https://scrimba.com/allcourses) Scrimba is the next-generation platform for learning how to code.
 Our screencasts enable you to interact with the code directly in the player.
 This way, you'll have more fun and learn faster.
 Our courses subjects like HTML, CSS, JavaScript, React, Vue, Angular, and more.